eladkarako/exiftool-source/README.md

          The wildcards "*" and "?" may be used in tag names to assign the same value to multiple tags.
 When specified with wildcards, "unsafe" tags are not written.
-A tag name of "All" is eqivalent to "*" (except that it doesn't require quoting, while arguments with wildcards do on systems with shell globbing), and is often used when deleting all metadata (ie. "-All=") or an entire group (eg.
+A tag name of "All" is equivalent to "*" (except that it doesn't require quoting, while arguments with wildcards do on systems with shell globbing), and is often used when deleting all metadata (ie. "-All=") or an entire group (eg.
-         "-GROUP:All=", see note 4 below).
+         "-XMP-dc:All=", see note 4 below).
 Note that not all groups are deletable, and that the JPEG APP14 "Adobe" group is not removed by default with "-All=" because it may affect the appearance of the image.
-However, this will remove color space information, so the colors may be affected (but this may be avoided by copying back the tags defined by the ColorSpaceTags shortcut).
+However, color space information is removed, so the colors may be affected (but this may be avoided by copying back the tags defined by the ColorSpaceTags shortcut).
 Use the -listd option for a complete list of deletable groups, and see note 5 below regarding the "APP" groups.
 Also, within an image some groups may be contained within others, and these groups are removed if the containing group is deleted:

            JPEG Image: